toddbranch/ECE382/notes/L24/index.md

 The headers we used with our assembly code are the same ones we'll use for C.  The code `#include <msp430.h>` that's included by default in CCS gives you access to the appropriate headers for your platform.

-Here's the code we wrote in L13 to turn on the Launchpad lights when we push the button:
+Here's the code we wrote in L13 to turn on the Launchpad lights when we push the button (similar to the final GR1 question):
 ```
                      bis.b  #BIT0|BIT6, &P1DIR
                      bic.b  #BIT3, &P1DIR